KablammoMan/ABTutorStopper/README.md

 9. Click 'START' at the bottom of the rufus prompt
 10. Select the version of Windows 10 (or Windows 11) on the box that opens up.
 11. ***!!SUPER DUPER CRAZY IMPORTANT!!*** Deselect 'Prevent Windows To Go from accessing internal disks'.
 This allows the usb to access our drive on the AB Tutor computer (and any other commputer) to enable us to stop it from working.
+12. Follow the installation prompts until it successfully flashes the USB.
+13. Once done plug the USB into the target computer and reboot it (or just turn it on if it was off).
+14. During the boot process spam DELETE, F2, F10, F12 to open the BIOS menu.
+15. From the BIOS menu find the option to choose the boot device, and choose your USB.
+16. Once booted in, open file explorer and you should be able to access the main file system of the target computer.
+17. From there navigate to `Program Files (x86)/ABTutor/`